When it comes to building a sustainable wardrobe, you can approach it 1 of 2 ways:

 When it comes time to pull the trigger and purchase that highly coveted garment, make it exciting.
 While I appreciate the value of ethically crafted basics, the likelihood that that pricey tee will live a long and healthy life is slim to none.
 (Let’s be real, it’s only a matter of time before it’s stained or gets a snag).
 As such, I personally have a hard time investing a lot of money into everyday basics - so I buy them used.
 This allows me to invest more money into things that are a little less basic and a lot more interesting.
 Like the amazing full length acid wash skirt I recently found that I can’t stop myself from wearing (every day).
 The idea here is to consider the lifetime of the garment - from creation to end of life.
 It’s called circular fashion and if you want to learn more you can read about it here.

 Score the Trendy Things Used

 If there’s an of-the-moment fashion piece that you cannot live without – buy it used.
 Trust me, it can be found secondhand.
-Another great option to add a colorful pop or something distinct to your wardrobe is by investing in sustainable jewelry (like this recycled rope statement necklace).
+Another great option to add a colorful pop or something distinct to your wardrobe is by investing in sustainable jewelry.
 You might even be surprised to find all the ways that implementing ethically made accessories helps mix up your outfits.

 Repeat as necessary.
 I personally go through my closet at least 4 times a year.
 It takes time to figure out your individual style and sometimes that thing you thought you’d LOVE ends up being not that awesome.
 There’s no shame.
 Over time you will grow to know what works and what doesn’t.
 A sustainable wardrobe isn’t going to happen over night.
 So take it slow and shop intentionally.